-Students are permitted to park their vehicles only in student parking zones from 6:30 a.m. - 3:30 p.m Monday through Friday.
-Parking permitted must be clearly displayed while parked on school grounds.
+Students are permitted to park their vehicles only in student parking zones.
+Parking permits must be clearly displayed while parked on school grounds.
 All vehicles will be parked within stall markers (lines).
 You must have a line on BOTH sides of your car.
 Parking is not permitted on curbs, bus lanes, fire lanes, visitor parking, staff areas, walkways, sidewalks, medians, on grass, on snow piles or at the end of the row.
 Parking in these areas will result in a fine.
 The District reserves the right to tow a parked vehicle, at the owner's expense, when it is improperly or illegally parked and poses a traffic hazard or obstruction to the normal movement of traffic or is in violation of said regulations without prior notification.